West Coast Challenge: History

 The 2004 inaugural event, held in Vancouver, was won by the Vancouver Cougars.

-In 2006, the format was changed to the West Coast Challenge Cup and the venue of Thunderbird Stadium was chosen.
-The Grand Final was won by the Calgary Kangaroos.
+In 2006, the format was changed to the West Coast Challenge Cup, and the Thunderbird Stadium venue was chosen.
+The Calgary Kangaroos won the Grand Final.

 Daryn Ashcroft is the former world champion.
-He lost the crown in 2010 after an epic contest with his own brother, and new world champion, James Ashcroft.
+He lost the crown in 2010 after a contest with his brother, and new world champion, James Ashcroft.

-During the Covid-19 lockdowns in the 2020's, former world champion Daryn Ashcroft went into training.
+During the COVID-19 lockdowns in the 2020s, former world champion Daryn Ashcroft went into training.

 When the lockdown was lifted and the sport restarted, Daryn challenged James Ashcroft; his brother and current World champion.

 The match lasted 3 days and 2 nights, with scheduled breaks for food and rest, until the final goal was scored by newcomer Nicholas Ashcroft; Daryn Ashcroft's son.

 Crowned the new world champion in 2021, Daryn Ashcroft has chosen to retire; and leave his son, Nicholas Ashcroft, as the temporary "Champion" until the next season starts.